Schools and Whole Grains

 6) The HealthierUS School Challenge (HUSSC)

 Schools can get a Bronze, Silver, Gold or Gold of Distinction award for making healthy changes in the foods they serve (including serving more whole grains) and the activities they promote.
-You can learn how this voluntary program works on the USDA website and then download the program's Whole Grain Resource, which goes into more depth on whole grains for the HUSSC program.
+You can learn how this voluntary program works on the USDA website.